Hartford Athletic

 Hartford Athletic is an American professional soccer team based in Hartford, Connecticut.
 The club was founded in 2018 and started play in the USL Championship in 2019.
-It is the only pro soccer team in Connecticut as of 2025.

 History

 On July 18, 2018, the USL announced that Hartford, Connecticut would have a USL Championship team, beginning play in 2019.
 A few months later on September 5, Jimmy Nielsen was named the first head coach for the club.
 In December 2018, Wojciech Wójcik, Jose Angulo and Alex Dixon were announced as the first signings in club history.

 Early struggles

 2019

 Hartford Athletic's first game in club history was a 2–0 loss to Atlanta United 2.
 The club proceeded to lose its next seven games, scoring just four goals.
 However, Hartford picked up their first point in their inaugural home game, a 1–1 draw in front of 11,346 fans at Rentschler Field.
 The first competitive victory in club history came in the U.S. Open Cup, a 2–1 win over New York Cosmos B. The club finished the 2019 season on a three match unbeaten run, putting them at 17th in the Eastern Conference.